aegisbigdata/karamel-chef/README.md

 # NDB Out of memory

-Increase the DataMemory to 20GB, the IndexMemory to 10GB, and the MaxNoOfExecutionThreads to 4.
+Increase the DataMemory to 20GB, the IndexMemory to 10GB, and the MaxNoOfExecutionThreads to 4 in the config.ini file inside the mysql-cluster installation (/srv/hops/mysql-cluster/).